What training do I need after uni to work as a teacher?

 There’s a range of school-based routes to teacher training open to graduates:

 Teach First.
 Teach First is an education charity and its leadership development programme is a two-year programme that places graduates in challenging schools in low income areas.
 You start off as an unqualified teacher, working towards a PGCE in your first year before completing the induction year for newly qualified teachers in the second.

 Teach First is a salaried programme.
 You don’t pay tuition fees and you’ll receive at least the basic salary for unqualified teachers in your first year.

 School-centred initial teacher training (SCITT).
 These one-year teacher training programmes are school-based for the majority of the time.
 The training is provided by a group of schools and education providers working together.
 Some, but not all, SCITT programmes lead to a PGCE qualification.

 Is there any help available to pay for teacher training?

 If undergraduate study followed by teacher training sounds like a daunting financial commitment, bear in mind that there’s a range of non-repayable bursaries and scholarships available to help cover the costs of training.
-These can be worth as much as £34,000, and how much you get depends on what you are training to teach and your degree result.
+How much you get can depend on what you are training to teach and your degree result.
 Find out more in our advice on what you should study at university if you want to be a teacher.

 Qualifying as a teacher in Scotland